Senior Vice President, The Center for American and International Law

 Director, Institute for Transnational Arbitration

-David Winn is Vice President of the Center for American and International Law and Director of its Institute for Transnational Arbitration.
+David Winn is Senior Vice President of The Center for American and International Law and Director of its Institute for Transnational Arbitration.
 He is also the founding Director of CAIL’s Institute for Law and Technology (2000-2008) and past Director of CAIL’s Institute for Energy Law (1999-2016).

 Before joining CAIL in 1999, he was a trial lawyer in Dallas, active in international affairs and international law.
 During this period, he led or was otherwise involved in a variety of international leadership activities with counterparts in Mexico, the Soviet Union, Europe, China and the Middle East.
 During the Soviet Union’s perestroika opening from 1987-1991, when it appeared that law might form a new bridge between the US and USSR, he led US-Soviet lawyer programs for the American Center for International Leadership, and the American (Young Lawyers Division), Texas and Dallas Bar Associations.
 He is a past Director of the American Center for International Leadership and the Council on US-Mexico Relations, and Fellow of the Amundsen Institute for US-Mexico Studies.

 Closer to home, he served as Chairman of the Board of the Friends of the Katy Trail, member of the Trinity River Corridor Citizens Committee, Barrister in CAIL’s Patrick E. Higginbotham American Inn of Court, Chairman of the Dallas Council for International Visitors and member of the Board of Directors of the Dallas World Affairs Council.
 He received his undergraduate degree in history at SMU and his law degree at the University of Texas School of Law.